-CPF digital services will not be available from 4 Dec 2021, 8pm to 5 Dec 2021, 8am (Singapore time) due to system maintenance.
+Scheduled Maintenance: CPF digital services will not be available on 22 May 2022, from 2am to 5am (Singapore time) due to system maintenance.
 We apologise for any inconvenience caused.

 Your page is loading.